Rajcr2/Legal-Advisor/README.md

 - **PostgreSQL**: PostgreSQL is a powerful, open-source object-relational database system known for its reliability along with SQL compliance.
 - **ChromaDB**: ChromaDB is an open-source embedding database designed for storing, querying, and retrieving vector embeddings for RAG applications.
 - **Ollama**: Ollama is a lightweight tool that lets you run large language models (LLMs) like Mistral-7B, llama3 locally.
-- **Langgraph**: LangGraph is a framework for building stateful, multi-step AI agent workflows.
+- **LangGraph**: LangGraph is a framework for building stateful, multi-step AI agent workflows.
 It enables controlled reasoning, tool orchestration, and conditional execution using graph-based pipelines.
 - **Deepeval**: DeepEval is an evaluation framework for LLM and RAG systems that measures answer quality, faithfulness, hallucination, retrieval relevance, and overall task performance using structured metrics.

 Other Utility Libraries : **psycopg2**, **textwrap**.